Is “give it time” really the solution to the puppy blues?

 Etc.

-We can help, if you want.
+We can give you that guidance, if you want.
 This is why we built Puppy Survival School.
-But we’re certainly not your only option.
+But we’re definitely not your only option.
 No matter what, I hope you’ll get help somewhere.

 Because you deserve better than to keep hobbling around on your metaphorical broken foot.
 You (and your puppy) deserve to enjoy this experience, not just survive it.